 Plants in pots can be protected by greasing the rim with Vaseline and salt.

 An old remedy to deter snails and slugs is to collect as many as possible, morning and evening.
 Tip them into a bucket of boiling water and let it stand for a few days until the smell becomes fearsome, then strain off the liquid and use it to sprinkle round vulnerable plants, such as the young growth of delphiniums, lettuce and so on - but not on them.
 The remains of the slugs and snails can also be scattered.

 Sprinkle slugs with salt to kill them (if you can stand the resulting agony).

 A circle of coffee grounds around a plant will act as a deterrent, it's the caffeine they don't like.

 Trap them using containers in the ground that have some beer (the slug-pub) in the bottom, though you still have to get rid of them which is a problem if you don't hate your neighbour.
 Empty grapefruit halves work as well.

 Get some chickens or ducks, they seek and destroy - and lay eggs too.

-Another way to deal with your captured slugs and snails (I haven't tried it myself - the wife won't let me) is to put them in a plastic Tupperware type container and then put them in the freezer.
+Another way to deal with your captured slugs and snails (I haven't tried it myself - my wife won't let me) is to put them in a plastic Tupperware-type container and then put them in the freezer.
 This is probably the most humane way as they just slow down and become torpid in the cold being cold blooded (yes they do have blood of sorts).
 So they are effectively anaesthetised before being frozen dead.